docsforadobe/after-effects-expression-reference/docs/layer-general.md

 Returns the In point of the layer, in seconds.

-#### NOTE
+!!! note
     In general, the value of outPoint is greater than the value of inPoint.
 However, if a layer is reversed in time, the value of inPoint is greater than the value of outPoint.
 Similarly, the value of startTime can be greater than the value of inPoint.

 **Type**